vdbergh/vtjson/README.md

 ## Built-ins

 Some built-ins take arguments.
 If no arguments are given then the parentheses can be omitted.
 So `email` is equivalent to `email()`.
+Some built-ins have an optional `name` argument.
+This is used in non-validation messages.

 - `regex(pattern, name=None, fullmatch=True, flags=0)`.
 This matches the strings which match the given pattern.
-The optional `name` argument may be used to give the regular expression a descriptive name.
 By default the entire string is matched, but this can be overruled via the `fullmatch` argument.
 The `flags` argument has the usual meaning.
 - `glob(pattern, name=None)`.
 Unix style filename matching.
 This is implemented using `pathlib.PurePath().match()`.
 - `div(divisor, remainder=0, name=None)`.
 This matches the integers `x` such that `(x - remainder) % divisor` == 0.
 - `number`.
 Matches `int` and `float`.